-Bringing your Boston home for the first time is beyond exciting!
-And amongst the excitement, you also know training starts on day 1.
+Bringing a Boston Terrier puppy home for the first time is beyond exciting!
+And to make sure the excitement isn’t short-lived, you also know training starts from day 1.

 When I moved to London and started taking care of dogs, I realized that I was at a loss when I saw a crate.
 This is one of the training tools that I never came across growing up as a kid.